johntruckenbrodt/pyroSAR/docs/general.rst

 In SNAP, the corresponding processing node is called `Apply-Orbit-File`, which automatically downloads the OSV file and updates the scene's metadata.
-The files are stored in SNAP's location for auxiliary data, which is `$HOME/.snap/auxdata/Orbits` per default.
+The files are stored in SNAP's location for auxiliary data, which per default is `$HOME/.snap/auxdata/Orbits`.

-In GAMMA, on the other hand, the downloading has to be done manually after which the command `isp.S1_OPOD_vec` can be used for updating the metadata. pyroSAR offers several approaches for automatically downloading these files.The central tool for managing existing files and downloading new ones is the class :class:`pyroSAR.S1.OSV`, which is used for all approaches.
+In GAMMA, on the other hand, the downloading has to be done manually after which the command `isp.S1_OPOD_vec` can be used for updating the metadata. pyroSAR offers several approaches for automatically downloading these files.
+The central tool for managing existing files and downloading new ones is the class :class:`pyroSAR.S1.OSV`, which is used for all approaches.

 **approach 1: direct download by time span**